 - “Abrave, sensitive, painful novel, Close Your Eyes is an alternative history of the last forty years, an exploration of the damage idealistic parents can do to their children and a reminder that it is sometimes the peolpe who are absent who really fill out lives.”

-- JAMES ROBERTSON, award of And The Land Lay Still.
+- JAMES ROBERTSON Author And The Land Lay Still.

 - ‘Beautiful.
 Haunting.
 If Ewan Morrison was a woman, Close Your Eyes would be destined for the Orange Prize shortlist.’